lightelligence-io/styles/src/components/Card/Card.md

 ## Edit Card

-By adding `olt-Card--edit` you can make a card "edit", which will add an additional edit button at the top right corner as well as `:hover` and `:active` states to it.
+By adding `olt-Card--edit` you can make a card "editable", which will add an additional edit button at the top right corner as well as `:hover` and `:active` states to it.

 ```edit.css hidden